gaehlerm/SoftwareEngineering/README.md

 E    assert False
 E     +  where False = <built-in function isclose>(1.0, 1.4142, rel_tol=0.001)
 ```

 Apparently I made a mistake in the implementation.
-The correct code would be
+The correct implementation of the `distance to` function would be

 ```py
 	def distance_to(self, other):
 		return ((self.x-other.x)**2 + (self.y-other.y)**2)**0.5